jaspector

 Any commercial or industrial building or structure; any single-story residential or accessory structure larger than 160 square feet; any construction involving structural, electrical, plumbing, heating and air, or insulation; homes, remodeling, additions including decks, porches, sunrooms, reroofing; garages; carports; sheds; swimming pools; greenhouses; barn/shop; fences over 12 feet if engineered; retaining walls over 4 feet if engineered

+Not all construction work requires a permit in Fayette, MO.
 The following work is generally exempt: No public exempt-work list was found.
 The city publishes permit-required work, not a separate exemption table.
+When in doubt, confirm with the local building department before starting work.